LittleGreyCells/escheme-extensions/eos/README.md

 ## Introduction

-EOS is an experimental object system for escheme employing classes and generic functions.
+EOS is a Dylan inspired object system for escheme employing classes and generic functions.
 EOS uses multi-dispatch to select the generic function implemenation for dispatch.